 Exhibits – The Rare Book Room features exhibits of the works of notable individuals and special aspects of the history of the health sciences on a regular basis.
 In addition, the Anatomia Universa of Paolo Mascagni is permanently displayed.
 The Rare Book Room also features Samuel Johnson’s Dictionary of the English Language and the desk used by Sir William Osler while he was Regius Professor of Medicine at Oxford, England.

-Heirs of Hippocrates – The latest edition of this book, published in 1991, is an annotated bibliography of nearly 1,200 of the collection’s most significant historic works relating to the development of medicine.
-A copy is available in the Rare Book Room or in the Hardin Library reserve collection under its call number (Z6676 .I68 1991).
+Heirs of Hippocrates – The latest edition of this book, published in 1991, is an annotated bibliography of 2,343 of the collection’s most significant historic works relating to the development of medicine.
+A copy is available in the Rare Book Room and in the Hardin Library reserve collection under its call number (Z6676 .I68 1991).
 Copies may be purchased from the John Martin Rare Book Room.
 Click here for additional information on Heirs of Hippocrates.

-Photography – Arrangements may be made to have slides or prints made from materials in the collection.
+Digital Images – Arrangements may be made to have digital images made from materials in the collection.
 Individuals may also request permission to use their own equipment to make photographs or slides.

-Policy of Reproduction and Use of Images – Application for reproduction of materials owned by the John Martin Rare Book Room must be made to the Curator who will invoice the person making application for the cost of services which are assessed using the rates established for the Special Collections Department’s University of Iowa Libraries Policy on Reproduction and Use of Images.
+Policy of Reproduction and Use of Images – Application for reproduction of materials owned by the John Martin Rare Book Room must be made to the Curator who will invoice the person making application for the cost of services.
+Rates are assessed using the rates established for the Special Collections Department’s University of Iowa Libraries Policy on Reproduction and Use of Images.